jellyfin-archive/jellyfin-blog/content/posts/android-next.md

 ### ExoPlayer

-The key feature for this release was ExoPlayer, so we've reserved a whole section for news regarding the player and its functionality.
+The key feature for this release is ExoPlayer, so we've reserved a whole section for news regarding the player and its functionality.
 It's currently disabled by default since there may be small issues, but it works quite well in our experience.
 The main feature missing at the moment is a bitrate limit, but it should get added eventually.